Biomechanical modeling of the Human Cornea

 Learn more about Characterizing Growth of the Knee Joint

 In the knee, the menisci play an important role in distribution of forces onto the articular cartilage.
 However, their complex structure, numerous attachments and nonlinear material properties present significant challenges for biomechanical modeling.
+Our group has developed one of the most complete finite element models of these structures, and we have used a combination of MR imaging and joint loading to validate our model and study its sensitivity to the many input parameters.

 Learn more about Finite Element Models of the Knee Meniscus